 - In a medium saucepan whisk together dry ingredients.

-- Next mix in the water, oil, and orange extract and stir until a thick batter is formed.
+- Next mix in the water and oil and stir until a thick batter is formed.

-- Cook the mixture over low/medium heat until a thick dough forms.
+- Cook the mixture over low/medium heat, stirring it with a wooden spoon as it cooks until it forms a thick dough.

 - Turn out onto parchment paper (or a solid surface countertop) and knead until smooth.